macius702/Gielda-dyzurowa/README.md

 ### Todo

-DONE assure that tests have always a duty entry qqq DONE remove duty vacancy remove doctor availability
+1. Remove unnmecessary code
+2. Format
+3. Missing Fields - price, hour?
+4. Look and feel

+some unique index - adding the same duty slot  is ok now! - referential integrity remove doctor availability
-/duty/find_by_specialty change into general finding endpoint .populate more specific or not needed - use database view - generally send only the relevant information, no extras some unique index - adding the same duty slot  is ok now! show only my hospital duty records - or enable buttons only on my duty slots price languages gui changes on notification
+/duty/find_by_specialty change into general finding endpoint .populate more specific or not needed - use database view - generally send only the relevant information, no extras show only my hospital duty records - or enable buttons only on my duty slots price languages
-Doctors should be able to publish their unavailabilities as well DONE Button logic dependent automatically on status Formatter fix passsword in open text (OAuth2 ?2) malignant doctor can occupy all slots, and assign to all duties show internet connection is online - especially on start, before login, etc
+Doctors should be able to publish their unavailabilities as well Formatter malignant doctor can occupy all slots, and assign to all duties show internet connection is online - especially on start, before login, etc DONE assure that tests have always a duty entry qqq DONE remove duty vacancy
+DONE gui changes on notification
+DONE Button logic dependent automatically on status NOT DOING, https is fine - fix passsword in open text (OAuth2 ?2)

 ### License